John Prunskis

-John Prunskis is a physician, diplomat, businessman, and professor.
-He received the Knight of the Order of Merit from the President of Lithuania for his professional and philanthropic contributions.
+John Prunskis is an American physician, diplomat, business leader, and professor.
+From 2017 to 2020, he served as a White House Presidential Appointee.
+During that tenure, he co-authored the U.S. Department of Health and Human Services' Best Practices Pain Task Force Final Report, which remains a current guideline on how painful conditions should be diagnosed and treated in the United States.
+Prunskis received the Knight of the Order of Merit from the President of Lithuania for his professional and philanthropic contributions.
 Prunskis is the cofounder of Illinois Pain Institute and The Regenerative Stem Cell Institute and also serves as a clinical professor at Chicago Medical School and Chief Medical Officer of DxTx Pain and Spine.
-He was elected for his third terms as a representative of Lithuanians living in the USA to the Lithuanian Parliament / World Lithuanian Community Commission.
-He is a Fellow in Interventional Pain Practice (FIPP) and was an examiner for the fellow in interventional pain practice examination.
-He is board certified in anesthesiology with added qualification in pain management.
-He was the Hon.
-Consul of LT in Aspen, Colorado from 2013 to 2023 and is currently the Hon.
+He was elected to three consecutive terms as a representative of Lithuanians living in the USA to the Lithuanian Parliament / World Lithuanian Community Commission.
+He is a Fellow in Interventional Pain Practice (FIPP)(#78) and was an examiner for the fellow in interventional pain practice examination.
+Prunskis, board certified in Anesthesiology with Added Qualification in Pain Management.
+He served as the Hon.
+Consul of Lithuania in Aspen, Colorado from 2013 to 2023 and is currently the Hon.
 Consul of Lithuania in South Florida.

 Early life and education

-Prunskis was born in Chicago, Illinois.
-His parents were Lithuanian immigrants.
-After attending University of Chicago Lab School and Brother Rice High School, he earned an undergraduate degree from the University of Chicago and a medical degree from the Rush Medical College in Chicago.
+Prunskis was born in Chicago, Illinois, to Lithuanian immigrant parents.
+He attended University of Chicago Lab School and Brother Rice High School.
+He then earned an undergraduate degree from the University of Chicago and a medical degree from the Rush Medical College in Chicago.
 Prunskis completed his internship in general surgery at University of Illinois and thereafter completed his residency in anesthesiology and fellowship at the Univ.
 Chicago hospitals.
 During his fellowship, he was a co-investigator and part of the team of researchers responsible for bringing propofol through FDA approval prior to introduction to the US medical market.

 Career

-Private practice and academia
+Prunskis was one of the initial clinical investigators in 1987 in the United States on the anesthetic/sedative drug Propofol.

 Prunskis co-founded Illinois Pain Institute in 1992 with his wife, Terri Dallas-Prunskis, MD.
-Later he was named clinical professor at Chicago Medical School.
-He has written several academic papers and editorials on the pain management including, Algorithms for interventional techniques in chronic pain.
-In 2012, he co-founded and was appointed as the CEO and medical director of Barrington Pain & Spine Institute, and he also serves as CEO and medical director of The Regenerative Stem Cell Institute where he is a co-investigator in the largest adult autologous stem cell research study in the United States.
+Later he was named clinical professor at Chicago Medical School, where he still currently presides.
+He has written several academic papers and editorials on pain management including, Algorithms for Interventional Techniques in Chronic Pain.
+In 2012, he co-founded and was appointed as the CEO and medical director of Barrington Pain & Spine Institute, and he also serves as CEO and medical director of The Regenerative Stem Cell Institute where he was a co-investigator in the largest adult autologous stem cell research study in the United States.
 He currently serves as Chief Medical Officer of DxTx Pain and Spine.

-Prunskis has served as McHenry County Medical Society President, member of the House of Delegates of the Illinois State Medical Society (ISMS), and member of the ISMS Government Affairs and Economic Council.
-As a member of the Illinois State Medical Society House of Delegates, he introduced the resolution to create the Illinois Prescription Drug Monitoring Program.

-Member of Lithuanian Parliament/ World Lithuanian Community Commission

 In January 2010, Prunskis was elected Member of Lithuanian Parliament / World Lithuanian Community Commission, serving as chairman from 2013 to 2017.
 As of 2018–2021, he is serving his third term.
-In his role, he initiated the passage of resolutions related to meeting Lithuania's NATO defense obligations, reforming the labor code, and curbing alcohol abuse.